This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 To access Configuration page in the Administration Console

-Figure 4 - 9: Accessing Configuration page
+Figure 4 - 9: Accessing Config page

 The Administration Console Configuration page opens: